From ancient philosophers to modern thinkers, the question of what it means to be human (the human condition) has fascinated people for centuries.

 Part of the human condition we experience with others is a belief that there is justice and we get what we deserve in this world.

 So when something bad happens to us, we ask what we did wrong.

 I jokingly say, “I wonder what I did in a past life to deserve this…” far more often than I should.

 The flip side is that we assume it is their fault when bad things happen to someone else.

 Christian Jarrett also notes that “So strong is our inherent need to believe in a just world, we seem to have an inbuilt tendency to perceive the vulnerable and suffering as to some extent deserving their fate (an unfortunate flip-side to the Karmic idea, propagated by most religions, that the cosmos rewards those who do good—a belief that emerges in children aged just four).”

-It is easier to view those traumatic experiences in our life as some outside philosophical idea that we can not escape, because we are human, and being human means these things happen.
+It is easier to view those traumatic experiences in our life as some outside philosophical idea that we can not escape because we are human.

 Would we heal some of the ‘sickness’ and willingness to be cruel in our nature?

 Would referring to the daily acts of kindness, incredible innovations, and humanitarian efforts worldwide as the human condition improve humanity for all?